NYUDataBootcamp/Book/py-fun1.md

 We used the former in the previous section and consider the latter here.

 What methods are available to work with a given object?
 Take, for example, the list `numberlist = [1, 5, -3]`.
-To get the list of available methods, we use the IPython console and type:
+To get the list of available methods, type in a code cell:

 ```python
 numberlist.[tab]    # here you hit the tab key, don't type in the word "tab"